silentorb/design-and-development/articles/the-doctors-dilemma.md

 * Apply surface forces
 * Cut them open

-Systems need to divided into layers.
+Systems need to be divided into layers.
 It is unavoidable.
 Even if a system is not divided into layers, it is probably built on top of other layers and other layers may be built on top of it.

 Layers are a two-edged sword.
 They compartmentalize, but also obscure.